jesslilly/gravitydog/README.md

 1. shrink of space dog is not to scale.
 1. Make canvas default size the average smart phone size
 1. canvas.addEventListener("touchstart", handleStart, false);
+1. Create Prop object for a sprite that does not move.
+6. Add the earth.

 # Ideas
 * Points are eggs, or waffles